mickeytheq/ZoopDocs/docs/imageupload/ImageUpload.md

 Zoop provides several image upload options which require different configurations and have different levels of complexity.

 Please consult the table below for options and some light comparison.
+A ^ indicates a caveat, review the notes.

 | Image host | Recommended | Setup complexity | Free option? | Rate-limiting? | Notes |
 | --- | --- | --- | --- | --- | --- |